Hussein-249/dynamic-multipage-template/README.md

 ## Debugging

 In addition to a standard morgan logger to track HTTP requests, I have implemented a custom logging implementation to separately track runtime errors and HTTP error responses.
-This allows the app to track non-critical exceptions (the app handles runtime errors 'gracefully' and continues to operate) as well as report bad responses, which could indicate a broken or faulty link, or a deleted article that is being requested, or a timeout due to heavy server loads.
+This allows the app to track non-critical exceptions as well as report bad responses, which could indicate a broken or faulty link, or a deleted article that is being requested, or a timeout.

 # Tests